-- 3.1 Each school is eligible to enter only one team in the Senior Division per sex. - 3.2 All entries for Match-based (Team) Sports must be submitted by the PE/CCA Key Personnel via FormSG by 2 January 2024. - 3.2.1 Requests for late / withdrawal of entries must be sent via email through the Principal to the Lead Convenor by the Team Managers' (TMs) Briefing.
+3.1 Each school is eligible to enter only one team2 per division per sex.

+3.2 All entries for Match-based (Team) Sports must be submitted by the PE/CCA Key Personnel via FormSG by 2 January 2024.

 1 Participating Schools should register their students for the Senior or Junior Division based on the students' level of competency and readiness.